Agenda

 After a succession of costly fires at battery storage units, which were extremely difficult to extinguish, the industry appears to have learned its lesson.
 New units are now being constructed in a different way, with smaller units across a wider area to spread the risk and reduce the cost should a fire occur.
 In this session, we look back at the problems and the lessons learned, considering the role insurers have played in helping to reduce the risks for the future.

-Presenter: Davis Moye, Senior Consultant, Rimkus
+Presenter: Dr. Davis George Moye, Senior Consultant, Rimkus

 14.25-15.20